 His band Nazz released three albums that never climbed beyond cult status.
-And his production work — starting a long career that’s included albums for Badfinger, Grand Funk, Meat Loaf, Patti Smith and XTC, among others — was just now getting started after being sprinkled with behind-the-scenes engineering gigs on records by the Band and an aborted attempt to make a Janis Joplin LP.
+Production work that started a long career including albums for Badfinger, Grand Funk, Meat Loaf, Patti Smith and XTC, among others was just now getting started after being sprinkled, with behind-the-scenes engineering gigs on records by the Band and an aborted attempt to make a Janis Joplin LP.

 Plus, the two solo albums he released at the top of the '70s weren't exactly huge sellers, even though the 1970 single "We Gotta Get You a Woman," credited to Runt, made it to No. 20.
 Then in late 1971 he began work on his third album, and the one that would make him a star: Something / Anything?

 He did it by pretty much rearranging his past.
 He went solo – almost entirely solo – by writing, recording and playing most of the double album by himself.
 And with all those tricks he picked up with all that studio time, he was able to effortlessly craft a masterpiece of technical wizardry, blue-eyed soul and some hints of the experimental path his career would take over the next few years.

 Rundgren began recording Something / Anything? in Los Angeles, working in a studio by himself, layering instruments (starting with drums) one by one until the songs were finished.
 The whirlwind sessions (fueled by pot, Rundgren admitted) yielded some of his best songs, including album opener "I Saw the Light," "It Wouldn't Have Made Any Difference" and "Couldn't I Just Tell You."

 Listen to Todd Rundgren Perform 'Hello It's Me'